 - Open to: Ph.D. candidates of Greek universities, who have successfully completed at least one year of studies (up tο 3 positions)

 - Application Period: January 7 - February 20, 2022

 - Language: English

 - Academic Committee: Anna Lamari (Aristotle University of Thessaloniki), Spyridon Rangos (University of Patras), and Melina Tamiolaki (University of Crete)

 About the fellowships

 CHS grants up to 3 fellowships per year to Ph.D. candidates of Greek universities, regardless of their faculty of enrollment, who conduct research on topics related to ancient Greek civilization.
 The duration of each fellowship is 12 months (June–May), during which fellows complete a semester-long (June–November) research project of their own choice.
 Right after the semester-long research project, the fellows are asked to submit an article to be published at FirstDrafts@Classics@, and before the end of their year-long appointment, they are asked to submit a report to be published at CHS Research Bulletin.
 Throughout the appointment, and especially during its second half, fellows are invited to participate in various CHS activities to share their findings and collaborate with other fellows and members of the CHS community.

 - Year-long appointment as CHS Pre-doctoral Fellow in Hellenic Studies, beginning on June 1, 2022.

 - Year-long access to Harvard University's online databases and resources, and its Scan and Deliver services.

-- A ten-day educational trip to CHS in Washington DC, organized by CHS following the completion of the research project, during which fellows will share their findings and collaborate with other fellows and members of the CHS academic community in the US.
+- A 10-day educational trip to CHS in Washington DC, organized by CHS following the completion of the research project, during which fellows share their findings and collaborate with other fellows and members of the CHS academic community in the US.